promethivm-labs/Summa-Generativarum/README.md

 **From contradiction, anything can follow—if you know how to metabolize it.**

 This corpus demonstrates that contradiction is not the end of reason but **reason's recursive engine**.
 Every paradox, every impossibility, every breakdown—these are not bugs but **invitations**.
-The hinge-state `g₀` where the possible meets the impossible is where **new worlds are born**.
+The hinge-state $g_0$ where the possible meets the impossible is where **new worlds are born**.
-Formal English: `g₀` denotes the initial hinge generative rank where possibility and impossibility meet and from which further generative ranks `g₁, g₂, …` arise.
+Formal English: $g_0$ denotes the initial hinge generative rank where possibility and impossibility meet and from which further generative ranks $g_1, g_2, \dots$ arise.

 Logic doesn't end at contradiction.
 **It begins there.**